 Haptics and Speakers

 You’ll probably know how much value I place on a phone having good-quality haptics, and well, the haptics on the 13 Pro are way more premium than the regular 13.
 The 13 is bad, like compare them to the nothing phone once haptics if that’s at all useful, but as soon as you start using the amazingly premium haptics on the 13 Pro, that’s when you notice how much nicer they are.
-In terms of speakers, you can definitely tell that the speakers on the 13 Pro are also of better quality, with the sound coming out of them being slightly fuller and richer compared to that of the vanilla model.
-Again, the speakers aren’t bad in the regular 13, but they’re definitely not quite as rich.

-Xiaomi 13 vs Xiaomi 13 Pro Cameras
+Xiaomi 13 and 13 Pro Cameras

 We have the cameras, and on the surface, it would appear that both of these phones have very similar camera configurations, and well, that’s because of the surface they do, so both phones have 50 megapixel man shooters, a 0.6 X ultra wide, and a 3.2 X telephoto shooter, plus they also both have 32 megapixel selfie shooters on the front, and I’ve got to say I’m hugely grateful that Xiaomi decided to include a proper telephoto lens this time around, unlike that funky 5 megapixel telephoto macro lens that we saw on last year’s model, because it is a lens I always miss having whenever I use these cheaper versions.
 That being said, with the 13 Pro, the main shooter actually uses a much larger one-inch sensor, which is fantastic for capturing more light in your shots, particularly useful for low-light shots, and it also allows for a more natural depth of field.
-And then both the telephoto and ultra wide lenses on the 13 Pro also use 50 megapixel sensors, whereas the xiaomi 13 uses 10 megapixel and 12 megapixel sensors for the telephoto and ultra wide lenses, respectively.
+And then both the telephoto and ultra wide lenses on the 13 Pro also use 50 megapixel sensors, whereas the Xiaomi 13 uses 10 megapixel and 12 megapixel sensors for the telephoto and ultra wide lenses, respectively.

 The telephoto on the 13 Pro also has OIS. which is super handy for capturing crisper, more steady zoomed-in shots, and then on top of that, the Xiaomi 13 Pro can switch smoothly between all three cameras when shooting at 4K 30 whereas with the regular 13.
 While you can shoot at 4K 30 or 4K 60 with both the main and ultra-wide lenses, it can’t switch between them after you’ve hit record, and it’ll even just digitally zoom in if you try tapping that 3.2 x button, and you can only shoot video.
 With that telephoto lens, when you drop your resolution to 1080p, I will just add that the actual image shooting process with both of these phones It is honestly one of the best that you can get, at least in the Android world.
 I’ve long complained about Android phones having slower capture speeds compared to iPhones.

-Xiaomi 13 and 13 Pro good as iPhones are in terms of capturing a photo whenever you tap that shutter button, so hats off to Xiaomi for implementing one of the smoothest camera experiences on an Android phones.
+Xiaomi 13 and 13 Pro are as good as iPhones in terms of capturing a photo whenever you tap that shutter button, so hats off to Xiaomi for implementing one of the smoothest camera experiences on Android phones.
 Aside from that, I would definitely say that the camera experience on the vanilla model is more than capable. holds its own against the Xiaomi 13 Pro in most conditions, and again, I love the fact that we have both ultra-wide and telephoto lens options this time around.
-If you are just wanting the absolute best camera experience between the two, then the 13 Pro definitely win.
+If you are just wanting the absolute best camera experience between the two, then the 13 Pro definitely wins.

 between these two phones, and I’m going to say that despite some parts of the regular Xiaomi 13 definitely being inferior to the Xiaomi 13 Pro, it is still a really compelling option.
 I’m concerned, the only really tangible difference between the Xiaomi 13 and Xiaomi13 Pro is the battery life, and even that isn’t a deal breaker with the regular 13.